humdrum-tools/humdrum-documentation/tool/metpos/index.md

 ### LIMITS

-In a number of meters, **metpos** is limited in the depth of permissible metric positions.
+In a number of meters, <span class="tool">metpos</span> is limited in the depth of permissible metric positions.
 These limitations are tabulated below:

 >   -------------------- ----------------- ------------------------------